 HTC Vive, on the other hand, is a futuristic-looking headset that's a little more set to last with a front-facing camera, room-scale VR and two controllers bundled with the order.
 Oculus Rift can’t accomplish all that while keeping under the cost of its competition – the Touch controllers bring it right up alongside the Vive in price.

-You certainly pay for that extra technology and those Vive controllers.
+You certainly pay HTC for that extra technology and those Vive controllers upfront.
 Its price will pull the plug on virtual reality for many eager gamers with a smaller budget.
 We’re also still waiting for more core game experiences from the HTC Vive, but that’s sure to happen given the advanced technology involved and the Steam platform backing it up.

 You really can't go wrong with either VR headset.
 They're both mightily impressive, and have tremendous support, whether it's from Facebook or Valve.
-Which one is best for you really comes down budgetary restrictions and the type of immersive games you want to play… That is, until HTC reveals what Vive 2 has in store.
+Which one is best for you really comes down budgetary restrictions and the type of immersive games you want to play.
+Of course, that could all change once we find out what the next generation of headsets are like.

 - The next VR game changer?
 PlayStation VR